 Admission to Secondary and High School

-How were the Secondary School places allocated for September 2018?
+How were the secondary school places allocated for September 2019?

 Places have been allocated in accordance with the published admission arrangements for each school.
-Please remember that the local authority is only responsible for the admission arrangements for community and voluntary controlled schools.
+Please note that the local authority is only responsible for the admission arrangements for community and voluntary controlled schools.

 If you have been unsuccessful in securing a place at your preferred school then it is because there were more applications made for that school than places available.
 Pupils who had a higher priority for a place, in accordance with the published admission arrangements, have been allocated the available places.